python/cpython/Doc/library/sqlite3.rst

    symbol = 'RHAT'
    cur.execute("SELECT * FROM stocks WHERE symbol = '%s'" % symbol)

-Instead, use the DB-API's parameter substitution by putting placeholders in the query string.
-Provide the actual values as a :class:`tuple` as the second argument to the cursor's :meth:`~Cursor.execute` method.
+Instead, use the DB-API's parameter substitution.
+To insert a variable into a query string, use a placeholder in the string, and substitute the actual values into the query by providing them as a :class:`tuple` of values to the second argument of the cursor's :meth:`~Cursor.execute` method.
 An SQL statement may use one of two kinds of placeholders: question marks (qmark style) or named placeholders (named style).
 For the qmark style, ``parameters`` must be a :term:`sequence <sequence>`.
 For the named style, it can be either a